zachlp2016/econ_mod2_1stproject/README.md

 Then I see an area at the top of the page called 'Statistics' In that 'Statistics' area, I see the following information:
 - the average age of all comedians on the page
-- the average run length of every TV special on the page
 - a unique list of cities for each comedian on the page

 Averaging and uniqueness should be done in ActiveRecord NOT